Vardot/setup-varbase-ai/README.md

 # Setup Varbase AI

-A Drupal recipe to setup default Varbase AI installed modules, configs and permissions.
+A Drupal recipe to setup default Varbase AI needed modules, import configs and grant permissions.

 Add the recipe using composer:
 ```